samthebest/dump/sams-scala-tutorial/platonic-programming.md

 The program (not including it's tests) with the lowest Kolmogorov Complexity should be preferred.

-This principle is second, since simplicity in it's most formal definition is second to correctness.
+This principle is second, since simplicity in its most formal definition is second to correctness.

 ## 3. Basic Complexity Principle